openai/swarm/readme.md

 Two new event types have been added:

 - `{"delim":"start"}` and `{"delim":"start"}`, to signal each time an `Assistant` handles a single message (response or function call).
 This helps identify switches between `Assistant`s.
-- `{"response": Response}` will return a `Response` object at the end of a stream with the aggregated (complete) resopnse, for convenience.
+- `{"response": Response}` will return a `Response` object at the end of a stream with the aggregated (complete) response, for convenience.

 # Evaluations
 Evaluations are crucial to any project, and we encourage developers to bring their own eval suites to test the performance of their swarms.
-For reference, we have some examples for how to eval swarm in the `airline`, `weather_assitant` and `triage_assistant` quickstart examples.
+For reference, we have some examples for how to eval swarm in the `airline`, `weather_assistant` and `triage_assistant` quickstart examples.
 See the READMEs for more details.

 # Utils